 Nowadays there are plenty of new challenges associated with responsible website management for small business.

 With today’s ever changing technology, the chore of website management is more challenging than ever.
 This can be true for even the most basic websites.
 That’s why we offer our ongoing website management for each of our clients.
 Using our service, our clients can stay focused on their business and we take care of their websites.

 Since technologies change, responsible website management is more demanding than ever.
-Remember, when good, custom web development best practices are applied to our business websites are a direct reflection of our business.
+Remember, when good, custom web development best practices are applied to our business websites it will result in a positive reflection of our business.
 If our sites aren’t responsive, look outdated or contain old school functionality, we might be better off not having one at all!
 Obviously, NOT having a business website is not an option, so the only responsible choice remaining is to continually put in the time needed to keep our sites managed.

 Before moving forward use Google’s mobile friendly test tool to test your site is mobile friendly.
 If your site does NOT pass the test, I advise only completing the absolute must updates and contact us immediately.
 There’s no need going further until your site is responsive!

 Absolute “Must Updates” for All WordPress Websites

 Regardless of the type of website, the first list below reflects the most critical tasks that MUST be done on a regular basis to avoid breaking your website!

 We suggest checking for and performing updates every week.
 BTW, often these updates contain security fixes and by not performing these tasks the security of your site is at risk.